Blog > Travel Blogs > 2024

 After we explored the static, we go to our photo pit to enjoy the flying.
 Let's go!

 Like every US airshow, the flying starts with a parachute team while the national anthem is sang over the speakers.
-Today it is the Remax Parachute team who are jumping out of the CAF C-47 joined by to colorful Pitts Specials.
+Today it is the Remax Parachute team who are jumping out of the CAF C-47 joined by two colorful Pitts Specials.
 Then the real flying begins in the form of a MiG-15 from the Vietnam War Flight Museum.
 The US Coast Guard gives a nice demo with their Dauphin.
 Then it is time for the Commemorative Air Force to launch some warbirds.
 The Dakota, a B-25, several T-6 Texans, a Beech B-18 and many more classics take to the skies to perform flypasts.
 Also the Tora Tora Tora team already takes to the skies to line up for their demonstration.

 This team uses a fleet of Japanese aircraft replicas to demonstrate the aerial attacks on the Pacific front of the second world war.
 Lots of pyrotechnics and smoke make it a very impressive but also a hard to see demonstration.